tomaskovacik/arduino/libraries/F-6188/README.md

 begin(uint32_t baudrate); //parameter baudrate is communication speed between MCU and arduino, default 9600

 sendData(String cmd); //construct string of AT+cmd and send it to serial port

+sendAPTData(String cmd); //construct string of APT+cmd and send it to serial port

 getNextEventFromBT(); //parse data send from module and send internal variales, call this periodicaly, to parse data received from module ASAP